 Please note that the Watchtower makes the claim that Jehovah became king in 1914 and uses Zechariah 14:9 as a proof text.
 But does the expression “in that day” really apply to 1914?
-Simply read the context and the answer should become apparent.
+Simply read the context and the answer should become apparent to anyone who honestly uses their power of reason.
 “In that day” is used twice in context of the day of Jehovah.
 Read: “And Jehovah my God will certainly come, all the holy ones being with him.
 And it must occur in that day that there will prove to be no precious light—things will be congealed.
 And it must become one day that is known as belonging to Jehovah.
 It will not be day, neither will it be night; and it must occur that at evening time it will become light.”

 The Governing Body, of course, cannot be made to account for the things they publish.
 That can be demonstrated by simply writing to the Society and asking them to clarify statements such as made in the article under consideration.
 If any of Jehovah’s Witnesses were to actually write a letter pointing out such blatant contradictions in all likelihood Bethel’s response would be to send a letter to your local body of elders with instructions for them to counsel you for your lack of appreciation for all the nutritious spiritual food the slave has provided!